luisbs/vue-context-menu/README.md

 # vue-context-menu

-Support for contextual menus support on vue
+Support for contextual menus on vue